10 NPS Alternatives to Help You Better Understand Customer Behaviors

 Customer value × Average customer lifespan = LTV

-To get your customer value, you need to find your company’s average purchase value and multiply that number by the average number of purchases.
+To get your customer value, find your company’s average purchase value and multiply that number by the average number of purchases.
 Your average customer lifespan is the average number of years you retain customers.

 5. Churn Survey